Proving lost profits damages when employment is at-will presents a “causation conundrum”

-Last week I wrote about a new Texas Supreme Court opinion that had to draw the line between sexual harassment and sexual assault.
-Just days later, the Texas Supreme Court confronted an even more difficult issue in oral argument in Horizon Health v.
-Acadia Healthcare: how to draw the line between reasonable assumption and speculation when an expert witness testifies about lost profits damages in a departing-employee case.
+The oral argument in Horizon Health v.
+Acadia Healthcare presented a difficult issue for the Texas Supreme Court: how to draw the line between reasonable assumption and speculation when an expert witness testifies about lost profits damages in a departing-employee case.

 This is a difficult issue, because the typical departing-employee case involves at-will employment.
 Let’s assume a group of employees does all kinds of bad things before leaving to go to work for a competitor.
 And let’s assume the employer lost sales after the group left.
 Those facts are relatively easy for a jury to understand.